-In review, Veterans Today has been labeled an Antisemitic hate group as well as Pro-Kremlin.
-Article and headlines often contain loaded emotional language such as this Russia strongly supports cancelling US election to keep puppet Trump in office.
-This story is essentially unsourced, though there is one link to Russian propaganda source Sputnik News.
-In general, Veterans Today hold a very negative view of President Trump such as this WaPo: Election Rigging Underway with Trump Abuses of Power.
+In review, Veterans Today has been labeled an Antisemitic hate group and Pro-Kremlin.
+Articles and headlines often contain loaded emotional language such as this Russia strongly supports cancelling US election to keep puppet Trump in office.
+This story is essentially unsourced, though there is one link to the Russian propaganda source Sputnik News.
+In general, Veterans Today hold a very negative view of former President Trump, such as this WaPo: Election Rigging Underway with Trump Abuses of Power.

 Failed Fact Checks

 - Claimed that the CIA official in charge of the U.S. operation that killed Qassem Soleimani, commander of the elite Quds Force of Iran’s Revolutionary Guard Corps (IRGC), died in the crash. – Unsupported

 - “Israel dropped a tactical nuclear weapon on the port of Beirut.” – False